jeddy3/stylelint-scales/README.md

 While you can achieve something similar with variables, with this plugin you:

 1. **Enforce code and design consistency with one mechanism**.
 You probably already use stylelint for code consistency, for example using the [`unit-allowed-list`](https://stylelint.io/user-guide/rules/unit-allowed-list) to enforce consistent units.
 By using this plugin, you avoid adding a second mechanism (variables) to ensure design consistency.
 Additionally, you'll need to enforce the use of variables with linting anyway to avoid relying on developer discipline.
 2. **Avoid the cognitive load of abstracted variable names**.
 You can write explicit values, and the plugin will automatically fix it to the closest value on the corresponding scale.
+The exception to this are colours, which benefit from human-readable names.
 3. **Can use the same approach across projects**.
 The plugin is agnostic of the styling technology, whether that's styled-components, SCSS or vanilla CSS.
 4. **Remove the need to translate values from design tools into variables**.
 You can copy and paste code from design tools like Figma and Sketch without alteration.